Bosch claims a CVT will help EVs optimize performance and range

 Bosch recently said that it planned to invest in combustion technology into the 2040s—and there could be some interest here in establishing CVTs as an area of overlap between EVs and ICE models—such as a new type of hybrid system.

-Many years ago it appeared that most internal-combustion vehicles were headed to a CVT future—although hybridization was partly due to saving transmissions with set gears.
-The combination of an engine, CVT, and electric motor didn't work so well for Honda, which boasted that it's essentially taken the transmission out of its subsequent two-motor hybrid efforts.
+Many years ago it appeared that most internal-combustion vehicles were headed to a CVT future—although transmissions with set gears survived partly because it was easier to hybridize them.
+The combination of an engine, CVT, and electric motor didn't work so well for Honda, for instance, in previous versions of the Civic Hybrid and Insight; Honda boasted that it's essentially taken the transmission out of its subsequent two-motor hybrid efforts.